panzerdp/dmitripavlutin.com/content/posts/090-shallow-clone/index.md

 commentsThreadId: javascript-shallow-clone-objects
 ---

-Immutability is great because of easier control of how data is changed through the application.

-Immutability requires no direct modification of objects, so a modification can be performed only on a clone.

 In this post, you'll find 3 easy ways to perform shallow clone (aka copy) of objects in JavaScript.

 As a bonus, I'm going to show how you can also update, add, or remove properties in place on the clone.
 That's useful when you want to perform an update on the object